LiLabAtVT/I2GDS2025/Group5/README.md

 hts_SuperDeduper --version
 ```
 ### Run SuperDeduper Analysis
-Once the conda environment was set up, SuperDeduper analysis was run using a bash script: `02_run_superdeduper_new.slurm`
+Once the conda environment was set up, SuperDeduper analysis was run using a bash script: `02_run_superdeduper_cpu.slurm`

 **Script values to change for your specific setup:**
 * Input directory path: Where all the output files from TrimGalore are located
-* Output directory path: where all the sequence files coming out of SuperDeduper should be saved
+* Output directory path: Where all the sequence files coming out of SuperDeduper should be saved

 **Inputs**: Paired FASTQ/FASTQ.GZ files from TrimGalore output
 * Example: `SRR17048876_1_val_1.fq` and `SRR17048876_1_val_.fq`